closeio/flask-tracking/README.md

 In your main application file, install the tracking app as follows:

 ```
-from flask.ext.tracking import Tracking
+from flask_tracking import Tracking
 Tracking(app)
 ```

 Make sure to set up the tracking app as early as possible to ensure accurate logging of the response and execution time.
 If you're using [Flask-gzip](https://github.com/closeio/Flask-gzip), install the tracking middleware afterwards to avoid logging compressed responses.

 From now on, all requests are stored in the tracking collection.